-Students in the Bachelor of Science in Criminal Justice program develop skills in report writing, finger printing, and crime scene documentation.
-Students will gain well-rounded knowledge in the areas of law enforcement, forensic science, corporate security, criminal investigation and corrections.
+Students in the Bachelor of Science in Criminal Justice program develop skills in report writing, fingerprinting, and crime scene investigation.
+Students will gain well-rounded knowledge in the areas of law enforcement, forensic science, corporate security, courts and corrections.
 Students are encouraged to seek out internships that will grant them hands-on access to work in corrections, the court system and local, state and federal law enforcement.
 Graduates are prepared for a variety of career options at the federal, state and local levels of law enforcement, court systems, and corrections.